- Recommended

 Discover the best of Fuengirola — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Fuengirola trip today.

-Popular longstanding restaurant and tapas venue near the centre, known for Andalusian dishes, seafood, and a lively local feel.
+Well-known traditional venue near the port, praised for Andalusian seafood, shellfish, and classic tapas in a lively local atmosphere.

 Service is usually included.
-Locals often round up or leave 5-10% for good restaurant service.
-Small change is fine in cafes and taxis; tipping is not obligatory.
+Round up or leave 5-10% for good restaurant service, small change in cafes, and round up taxi fares.

 Official public transport app